NYCPlanning/labs-applicant-portal/README.md

 To solve this, open Activity Monitor, search for all "node" processes, then force kill them.

 Then try `yarn run start` again.

+## Maintenance Mode

+To enable "maintenance mode", set two environment variables in the frontend (Netlify) build environment:

+MAINTENANCE_START='06/28/2021 19:00'
+MAINTENANCE_END='06/29/2021 19:00'

+Use the date format in the example above.
+This will warn of upcoming maintenance (if the start date is in the future), disable the login, and disappear once the end period has passed.